pachyderm/docs/content/2.2.x/deploy-manage/deploy/quickstart.md

     console:
       enabled: true
     ```

-=== "Deploy Pachyderm Enterprise with Console"
+   #### Deploy Pachyderm Enterprise with Console
        Note that when deploying Pachyderm Enterprise with Console, **we create a default mock user (username:`admin`, password: `password`)** to authenticate yourself to Console so you don't have to connect an Identity Provider to make things work.
 The mock user is a [Cluster Admin](../../../enterprise/auth/authorization/#cluster-roles) per default.

     ```yaml
     deployTarget: "GOOGLE"